Muguruza overpowers Williams to Wimbledon title

 Targeting her opponent's forehand relentlessly, Williams failed to take the first set point as she put a forehand into the net after the longest rally of the match at 19 shots.

-After Muguruza saved the second set point with a huge serve, she held with on an error and all of a sudden, Williams started to look vulnerable.
+After Muguruza saved the second set point with a huge serve, she held with an error and all of a sudden, Williams started to look vulnerable.

+"Definitely would have loved to have converted some of those points," Williams, who made 25 unforced errors, said in a news conference.
+"But she competed really well.
+So credit to her.
+She just dug in there and managed to play better."

 Completely losing her way on the forehand, Williams, who had been diagnosed with the energy-sapping Sjogren's syndrome in 2011, got broken on the second break point with a wayward forehand that sailed over the baseline.